serkanbal/animal_league_site/index.md

 ## Types of Data Collected

-### Personal Data

-While using our Service, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you (“Personal Data”).
-Personally identifiable information may include, but is not limited to:

-- **Cookies and Usage Data**

 ### Usage Data

 We may also collect information that your browser sends whenever you visit our Service or when you access the Service by or through a mobile device (“Usage Data”).